conan-io/docs/reference/conanfile/methods.rst

 - **srcdirs**: List of relative paths (starting from the package root) of directories in which to find sources (like .c, .cpp).
 By default it is empty.
 It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too).
-- **build_modules**: List of relative paths to build system related utility module files created by the package.
-Used by CMake generators to include *.cmake* files with functions for consumers. e.g: ``self.cpp_info.build_modules.append("cmake/myfunctions.cmake")``.
+- **build_modules**: Dictionary of lists per generator containing relative paths to build system related utility module files created by the package.
+Used by CMake generators to include *.cmake* files with functions for consumers. e.g: ``self.cpp_info.build_modules["cmake_find_package"].append("cmake/myfunctions.cmake")``.
 Those files will be included automatically in `cmake`/`cmake_multi` generators when using `conan_basic_setup()` and will be automatically added in
   `cmake_find_package`/`cmake_find_package_multi` generators when `find_package()` is used.
 - **defines**: Ordered list of preprocessor directives.
 It is common that the consumers have to specify some sort of defines in some cases,